sertdfyguhi/GRPH/README.md

 # GRPH: A compile-time graphing library in SPWN.

 A compile-time graphing library in SPWN.
-Currently only implements bar charts.
+Currently only implements bar charts and line graphs.

 ## Installation